-For incidents that are not an emergency, reporting parties may call the Delegación de Policía Escazú for assistance at 506.2228.1274.
+For non-emergency incidents, please call the Delegación de Policía Escazú for assistance at +506-2228-1274.

 Reporting crimes and emergencies will generate a law enforcement response.
-Whenever possible, the victim or witness of the crime should call directly to report the incident.
-Firsthand information is always more accurate and complete.
+Whenever possible, the survivor or witness of the crime should call directly to report the incident.
+Firsthand information is always preferred as it is more accurate and complete.

-Any suspicious activity or person(s) seen in the parking lots or loitering around vehicles, inside buildings should immediately be reported to the police.
+Any suspicious activity or person(s) seen in the parking lots or loitering around vehicles, or inside buildings should immediately be reported to the police.
 Accurate and prompt reporting ensures an appropriate law enforcement response.
-In addition to the importance of reporting, timely information assists responders in developing warnings for the university community.
-Officers will respond without delay to all calls for police service.
-Emergency calls will take precedence, but all calls will be answered as soon as possible.
+In addition to the importance of reporting, timely information assists responders in developing warnings for the University community.
+Officers will respond to all calls for police services without delay.
+Emergency calls will take precedence, but calls will be answered as soon as possible.

-Remember that cellphones do not automatically register a caller's identity and exact location information in the 911 system.
+Remember cellphones do not automatically register a caller's identity and exact location information in the 911 system.
 When calling 911 from a cellphone, tell the dispatcher where you are calling from, the phone number you are calling from or another number where you may be reached.

-Consider programming your phone with the Delegación de Policía Escazú number for general, non-emergency use: 506.2228.1274.
+Consider programming your phone with the Delegación de Policía Escazú number for general, nonemergency use: +506-2228-1274.
 When calling to report a crime or incident, please be ready to give as much as you can of the following information: